Nigeria: Anger as minors appear in court over August protest – DW – 11/02/2024

 Nigeria: Anger as minors appear in court over August protestNovember 2, 2024

-At least 76 people in Nigeria, many of them minors, were brought before a court for an initial hearing on charges for their alleged participation in protests in August, court documents showed on Friday.
+At least 76 people in Nigeria, many of them minors, were brought before a court for an initial hearing on charges related to their alleged participation in protests in August, court documents showed on Friday.

 The charge sheet showed at least 29 children, aged between 14 to 17, were among those brought to a court in the capital Abuja.